Text that reads "Connected Communities"

 Conference priority topics: Ontario Health Teams, The Role of Interprofessional Primary Health Care Teams in OHTs, The role of health promotion and community development (mental health, harm reduction, community programming, etc.) in OHTs

-6C.
+#5C.
 Name of session: Spotlights Block Two (Equity in Action: Strategies on how to successfully implement integrated, equity-driven care systems across Canada; Improving Women's Heart Health One Step at a Time; The Biindigen Well-Being Centre: Innovative, Indigenous Healthcare; Preliminary findings from the REAC! project - a community-based, participatory study in Ontario and Québec; TAKE'N5: A Collegial Peer Support Model to Mitigate Psychological Stress Injury in the Workplace)

 Equity in Action: Strategies on how to successfully implement integrated, equity-driven care systems across Canada

 Short description: While advancing equity represents an urgent priority for health and public health, there remains a gap between knowledge and practice.
 The “Equity in Action” project aims to bridge this gap by profiling equity-driven initiatives – I.e., by sharing equity success stories.
 In this session, you will hear more about storytelling as a knowledge translation method and reflect on facilitators and barriers to advancing equity in practice.
-You will learn about how health and public health professionals joined together to address inequitable pandemic response outcomes in the Toronto and Peel regions and reflect on implications for primary health care in Ontario.
+Participants learned about how health and public health professionals joined together to address inequitable pandemic response outcomes in the Toronto and Peel regions and reflect on implications for primary health care in Ontario.

 Presenter information: Kristia Maatta, Knowledge Translation Specialist, National Collaborating Centre for Determinants of Health; Sabina Vohra-Miller, Co-Founder, South Asian Health Network; Caralyn Vossen, Knowledge Translation Specialist, National Collaborating Centre for Determinants of Health